fanoframework/fanoframework.github.io/error-handler/index.md

 <h1 class="major">Error Handler</h1>

 Any application will face situation where something wrong happen and we can not provide solution other than tell user about it.
-For example, user try to retrieve resource A when in fact, it does not exist at all.
+For example, user tries to retrieve nonexistent resource.

 <img src="/assets/images/404.jpg" alt="Error illustration" width="100%">